 What is Pollo a la Brasa?

 “It is the most delicious chicken I have ever eaten…The marinade is full of spices and herbs.
-I can tell it’s been brined/marinated.
+I can tell itโs been brined/marinated.
 The coating/marinade also seems to stick to the skin even through the roasting process.
 It is fragrant, too.
 I would loosely describe this as herbaceous, savory, well spiced (without being overly spicy from capsicum), somewhat salty, and just as juicy as one can imagine.
 The skin is beautifully crisp, too.”

-With such detailed specifications and no aspect left out – everything from flavor to texture to fragrance to appearance – I’ll admit I kind of gulped for a second at the thought of such an undertaking.
+Who wouldn’t want to eat that?
+With such detailed specifications – everything from flavor to texture to fragrance to appearance – I’ll admit I kind of gulped for a second at the thought of such an undertaking.
 But you know how I love challenges and this one left me feeling inspired!
+So with my two little ones running around me, finger-painting the kitchen window, squashing Play-Doh on the floor, and banging pots and pans, I got to work.
+I did a lot of research, consulted with two Peruvian friends, and experimented to ensure I got the most authentic flavor possible.
+The end result?
+It’s phenomenal!
+This Peruvian chicken recipe has become a favorite in our home and you’ve tasted it I’m confident you’ll feel the same.

-IMPORTANT NOTE: Besides a great marinade, the key to great Pollo a la Brasa is the actual cooking method which involves a rotisserie over wood coals to give it that sublime smoky flavor.
+Besides a great marinade, the key to great Pollo a la Brasa is the actual cooking method which involves a rotisserie over wood coals to give it that sublime smoky flavor.
 Most of us don’t have the equipment necessary for that, so this recipe uses a regular oven to achieve that perfectly crispy skin while leaving the meat delicately tender and juicy.

 Pollo a la Brasa Recipe